ktorio/ktor-documentation/topics/server-oidc.md

 }
 ```

-The plugin does not read this configuration on its own. `OidcEnvConfig` is a convenience type; you decide where the
+The plugin does not load this configuration automatically. `OidcEnvConfig` is a convenience type for reading the values.
-values come from and how they are applied.
+Your application determines where the values come from and how they are applied.

-## Tune token validation {id="jwt-config"}
+## Configure token validation {id="jwt-config"}

-The `jwt { }` block controls how tokens are verified.
-The defaults are safe, so change them only when you have a reason:
+Use the `jwt { }` block to configure how tokens are verified.
+The defaults are secure, so change them only when required:

 ```kotlin
 oidc.identityProvider("google") {